mallami/Projects/ERS.md

 * Below is My Expense Tickets screen and this is for employees and manager to view their previous expense tickets
 ![image](https://user-images.githubusercontent.com/71060267/105924245-82c44000-6003-11eb-81ac-a07deefb3440.png)

-* Below is New Expense Ticket to let employees and manager as an employee to enter a new expense ticket for approval
+* Below is New Expense Ticket to let employees and manager to enter their new expense ticket for approval
 ![image](https://user-images.githubusercontent.com/71060267/105924305-ab4c3a00-6003-11eb-8074-df2b18bbf374.png)

 * Employee menu has limitted access as below